apeterson91/website/content/post/concentration_parameter/index.md

 G\sim DP(\alpha,G_0)
 $$

-In the above we would say that we're using G, a realization from the Dirichlet Process, as a mixing measure to combine different Poisson components to estimate the density $f(y)$.
+In the above we would say that we're using G, a realization from the DP, as a mixing measure to combine different Poisson components to estimate the density $f(y)$.

 Everything make sense so far?
 Good, cause this is where things get weird.